-Remembering design legend Enzo Mari, the forefather of Ikea
+Remembering design legend Enzo Mari, the forefather of DIY furniture

 He was born in Navara, Italy, in 1932, then under Fascist rule.
 He went on to study at the public Brera Academy of Fine Arts in Milan, in the mid-1950s.
 Mari’s Communist ideology and fervent anti-consumerism played out in his dedication to practical form with an aim to inspire the laborers who made the work, not just conscript them into drudgery.
 He designed a range of furniture and household objects, such as bowls, ashtrays, letter openers, and vases.

 Mari also took inspiration from the Arts and Crafts movement, itself a reaction to the industrial revolution and industrialized labor.
 This philosophy spanned his career, but we see it play out in the elegant simplicity of key works such as the Elisa armchair, the Box chair, and the 1974 self-assembly Sedia chair, made out of simple and inexpensive pine wood the users could build themselves.
-His popularization of these Autoprogettazione, or do-it-yourself designs, could be seen as a clear forefather to open-source designs and the DIY, inexpensive Ikea furniture we see today.
+His popularization of these Autoprogettazione, or do-it-yourself designs, could be seen as a clear forefather to open-source designs and the DIY, inexpensive furniture we see today.

 He had a keen attention to detail and the ability to strip down everyday objects—whether illustrations or trash bins—to their most fundamental parts.
 This creativity is evident in the understated practicality of this stackable chair and the easy grace of his Formosa calendar.
 But according to Alice Rawsthorn, design critic and author of Design as an Attitude, his artistic skill isn’t the only quality that stood out.
 “His greatest contribution to design culture is the zest with which he pursued his political oncerns in his work: from anti-consumerism and workers’ rights to environmentalism,” Rawsthorn says.